Drug interactions between acetaminophen and acetaminophen / propoxyphene

 - Acetaminophen is used to treat the following conditions:

 acetaminophen / propoxyphene

-A total of 1106 drugs (6363 brand and generic names) are known to interact with acetaminophen / propoxyphene.
+A total of 1113 drugs are known to interact with acetaminophen / propoxyphene.

 - Acetaminophen / propoxyphene is a member of the drug class narcotic analgesic combinations.